Blog Fitness Workouts Back Workouts Planks For Back Pain: Another Reason Why This Go-To Bodyweight Exercise Will Never Go Out Of Fashion

 How To Do Planks Correctly

-Since now we know planks help with back pains, it is important to know how to do them correctly.
-If you use the wrong form, you will end up causing harm while thinking you are benefiting your back and your body as a whole.
+Since planks may be helpful for some people who experience back discomfort, it is important to know how to do them correctly.
+If you use the wrong form, you may feel strain or discomfort while thinking you are benefiting your back and your body as a whole.
 With that said, this is how to do planks correctly (4):

 1. You start by lying down with your face facing the ground and your back facing the sky with your forearms on the ground.
 Your legs should be extended straight and your feet together.